-The Centre for Learning Futures (CLeF) designs and implements initiatives to support teaching and learning in the University.
+The Centre for Learning Futures or CLeF designs and implements initiatives to support teaching and learning in the University.
 The Centre offers courses in academic reading and writing, and workshops in study skills.
-It also offers, through its Learning Initiatives, opportunities for curricular experimentation and pedagogic innovation as also platforms for integrating learner-centric technological solutions in higher education.
+It also offers, through its Learning Initiatives, opportunities for curricular experimentation, pedagogic innovation and platforms for integrating learner-centric technological solutions in higher education.

 Learning Initiatives is the outcome of the University’s belief that learning takes root in an environment where students can appreciate the context of what they are being taught, understand critical concepts of their disciplines, and develop the ability to apply them to real world situations.